dqbui/luatsu/createaccount.api.md

 There is no response, the user is then logged in once the account is successfully created

-If the account is not successfully created, you will get a json string with the response which you can then deal with which is the following:
+If the account is not successfully created, the user will be returned to the home page with an error message embedded in the url
->{
-    "status":"failure",
-    "message":"some message that resulted in the failure" }

 If there is an internal server error, you will get nothing but the server will silently fail and you could possibly get a file 500 error in the javascript console